 As an undergraduate Ms. Agik served as a research assistant in Dr. Timothy Niewold’s genetics lab and investigated the genetic association between UBE2L3 gene and Systematic Lupus Erythematous (SLE) in African American patients.
-Ms. Agik investigated the risk of UBE2L3 gene in Systematic Lupus Erythematosus in African American patients using SNP genotyping methods on a patient cohort of 252 and matched controls.
+Ms. Agik investigated the risk of UBE2L3 gene in Systematic Lupus Erythematosus in African American patients using single nucleotide polymorphism (SNP) genotyping methods for a patient cohort of 252 and matched controls.
 She published results in the Journal of Rheumatology.
 (March 2012)

 Post-baccalaureate, Ms. Agik continued to conduct clinical research as a Clinical Research Associate at the Center for Clinical Cancer Genetics at the University of Chicago, where she coordinated and managed several interventional cancer research studies.
 Ms. Agik led the start-up of a multi-site study to return research genetic panel testing results by telephone/video conferencing to women at increased risk for breast cancer who had previously donated samples for research purposes.
 Ms. Agik also monitored and managed two federally funded clinical trials for subjects diagnosed with hereditary breast and ovarian cancer syndrome and those at high risk of developing breast cancer with study sites in Nigeria, Uganda and the U.S.